 To fit the D-cell batteries in the transmitter, unlatch the accessory tray.
 The battery compartment (see figure 3.2) is located underneath the transmitter body.
 Use the turnkey to unlatch the battery compartment.
-Insert eight D-Cell Alkaline or NiMH batteries.
+Insert eight D-Cell NiMH or alkaline batteries.